 Cardiovascular system diseases and conditions relate to the heart, blood and blood vessels, and can affect the body in general.
 These include Stroke, High blood pressure, Anemia, High cholesterol and Heart disease.
 If you have acute chest pain or any other acute or unusual symptoms then consult medical advice immediately.
 These diseases can sometimes have symptoms which do not initially cause alarm but can be very serious or fatal.

 Coronary Heart Disease (CHD - also known as Coronary Artery Disease) is a narrowing of the small blood vessels which supply blood to the heart itself.
+Hereditary and lifestyle factors can contribute to the risk of getting this condition.
 It is the most common cause of exercise-related death in those over the age of 35.
 It is also an occasional cause of sudden cardiac death in younger individuals.

 A stroke is a serious medical condition caused by a lack of blood flow to part of the brain.
 This is usually due to a blood clot preventing the blood from reaching the whole brain.
 Strokes need to be treated as soon as possible to try and limit the damage.
 The FAST campaign aims to help people recognise the symptoms of a stroke so early action can be taken.

 Diabetes (also called diabetes mellitus) is a relatively common condition which affects the levels of sugar in the blood.
 Up to 2.6 million people in the UK have diabetes, with half a million estimated to be unaware of their condition.
 There are two types of diabetes, one is caused by the body not creating insulin, and the other is generally brought on by lifestyle and being overweight.